 SEC Chairman Jay Clayton thanked Hamm for her “dedicated service as a member of the board,” stating that she “brought increased focus at the PCAOB to emerging technology, cyber-security, and the important role that auditor quality control systems play in ensuring consistent delivery of high-quality audits.”

 A new report suggests the PCAOB might not embody a healthy work culture, exemplified outwardly by the way it handles its employees.
-An eight-page whistleblower letter sent to the SEC in August, made public by the Wall Street Journal, stated the PCAOB is “permeated by a sense of fear,” due to “the numerous terminations … [some] driven by retaliation.”
+A whistleblower letter sent to the SEC in August, made public by the Wall Street Journal, stated the PCAOB is “permeated by a sense of fear,” due to “the numerous terminations … [some] driven by retaliation.”
 The letter was reportedly written by a group of current and former PCAOB employees.

 In addition to Jurata’s appointment, Clayton announced Commissioner Hester Peirce has agreed to lead the Commission’s coordination efforts with the PCAOB board, along with the SEC’s Chief Accountant Sagar Teotia and his office.
 In a statement, Clayton said this important role “will improve the efficiency and effectiveness of our efforts to ensure that financial statements, the bedrock of our capital markets, have the high quality and reliability our investors expect.”